Why ERP Actually Works: The Inhibitory Learning Model, Functional Analysis, and Why All OCD Looks Different Yet Runs the Same Engine

 Frequently Asked Questions

+Why is functional analysis so important?
 Because exposures and response prevention only work when they target the actual mechanism of the client’s disorder.
 Generic exposures applied without functional analysis may miss covert compulsions, miss the specific feared consequence, fail to produce expectancy violation, or target the wrong content.
 Functional analysis is what allows the treatment to be calibrated to the actual disorder rather than to a generic version of OCD.

+How long does ERP take?
 A typical course runs sixteen to twenty-four sessions for an uncomplicated OCD presentation, longer for cases with significant comorbidity or complex differential considerations.
 Significant improvement often shows within the first eight to twelve sessions when ERP is being applied correctly.
 If you have been in ERP for several months without significant improvement, the right question is whether the treatment is being applied correctly, not whether you are treatment-resistant.

+Is medication helpful?
 SSRIs are first-line pharmacological treatment for OCD and are appropriate for many clients.
 Medication decisions are between you and a psychiatric prescriber.
 ERP works with or without medication; many clients benefit from both.
 For most clients, ERP is the intervention that produces the most durable change, with medication providing support that can make the ERP work more tolerable.

 Related Reading

-Felix Murad, M.Ed., LPC-S, LMHC, CMHC, NCC is the founder of Murad Counseling PLLC, a telehealth private practice serving clients in Texas, Washington, New Hampshire, and Florida.
+Felix Murad, M.Ed., LPC-S, LMHC, CMHC, NCC, is the founder of Murad Counseling PLLC, a telehealth private practice serving clients in Texas, Washington, New Hampshire, and Florida.
 He specializes in OCD, ERP, EMDR, BFRBs, trauma, and couples therapy, and works from the inhibitory learning framework with careful functional analysis of each client’s specific presentation.
 He provides clinical supervision to LPC-Associates in Texas and writes extensively on the clinical practice of evidence-based OCD treatment.